 Every year, people enjoy activities that only winter can offer.
 Activities include skiing, skating, sledding, snowmobiling, and many more.
 Unfortunately, these fun and exhilarating activities can lead to injuries.

 Ankle sprains and fractures – Ankle injuries can happen when we least expect it.
 Stepping onto an uneven surface, tripping, twisting, and slipping are some of the common actions that lead to injury.
-Ice skating, hockey, and snowboarding are some of the winter sports where this injury is common.
+Ice skating, hockey, and snowboarding are some winter sports where this injury is common.

 Injury Prevention Tips

 2. Pay attention to weather.
 Snow blindness, whiteouts, windchills, and sun glare can make winter sports dangerous.
 If these conditions are forecasted, it may be best to stay home.
-Another benefit of checking the weather is it helps you chose proper clothing and equipment.
+Another benefit of checking the weather is that it helps you choose proper clothing and equipment.
 Lastly, always wear glasses or goggles to protect your eyes from the sun.

 3. Enjoy with friends.
 It’s always more fun participating in activities with friends.
 If you’re severely injured on a ski slope, you may not be able to get help for yourself.
 A nearby friend may be able to flag someone down for help.

 4. Stay in shape.
 Winter sports are a lot of fun but they’re also physically demanding.
 Like many physical activities, you can use muscles you didn’t know you had.
 Staying in shape can help prevent injuries.

 5. Warm up appropriately.
 Not only should you be physically fit, but spending time warming up is critical to preventing injuries.
 Cold weather makes muscles, ligaments, and tendons tighten.
 Engage in light exercises and gentle stretching for approximately 5-10 minutes beforehand.